Leaked transcript: Inside Elon Musk’s first meeting with Twitter employees

 Elon Musk

 Oh sure.
 Yeah maybe I could just say it.
 Or you could read it, but then you can also see how I would have said it.
-Like, you know, like, I wonder if you said that in an angry way.
+Like, I wonder if you said that in an angry way.
 And then you can see how I actually said it.

 Leslie Berland

 Yes, absolutely, that’d be amazing.
 I know, we have 10 more minutes, up at the hour, so I’m holding you until then.
-Your role at the company— you know, there’s been some discussion about, willl you be CEO, will you not be CEO?
+Your role at the company — there’s been some discussion about will you be CEO, will you not be CEO?
 How can you speak to this?
-And how do you anticipate your role, sort of, influencing strategy, day-to-day division?
+And how do you anticipate your role influencing strategy, day-to-day division?

 Elon Musk

 Well, I guess I’m not hung up on titles, but I do want to drive the product in a particular direction.
-So, you know, it could be like… I don’t really care about being CEO.
-In fact, I renamed myself “Techno King” at a Tesla in an official SEC filing.
-So…
+So, you know, it could be like ...
+I don’t really care about being CEO.
+In fact, I renamed myself “Techno King” at Tesla in an official SEC filing.
+So ...

 Leslie Berland